igorwaw/igorwaw/README.md

 * [Advent 22](https://github.com/igorwaw/advent22) - Advent of Code 2022
 * [Project Euler](https://github.com/igorwaw/euler) - Project Euler

+Also my personal website repos (everything that starts with web-) are public - no need to hide the source if the result is publicly visible!

 ## List of private repos
 * [Ansible](https://github.com/igorwaw/ansible) - copy of my playbooks
 * [Arduino Laser Harp](https://github.com/igorwaw/laserharp) - Laser harp with Arduino
 * [PyLearn](https://github.com/igorwaw/pylearn) - Python experiments and code snippets
-* [GoLearn](https://github.com/igorwaw/golearn) - experiments with Go, really nothing to see here
+* [GoLearn](https://github.com/igorwaw/golearn) - experiments with Go, hello world stage
 * [Twitoot](https://github.com/igorwaw/twitoot) - command line client for Twitter and Mastodon, early stage

-Currently these repos are private.
+Currently these repos are private because the code is low quality or only useful to me.
 This might change in future when I feel that a project reached enough quality to share it.

 <!---
 igorwaw/igorwaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.